Guiding Principles (Informative)#

-This document was developed to fulfill all requirements specified in ADA Standard 1100 Functional Profiles for Orthodontic Photography by the orthodontic community thus setting a standard methodology that clearly defines how orthodontic photographic images should be electronically represented:
+The OIP Profile was developed to fulfill the requirements specified in ADA Standard 1100 Functional Profiles for Orthodontic Photography by the orthodontic community, thus setting a standard methodology that clearly defines how orthodontic photographic images should be electronically represented.

 Improving Search Capabilities: - Using DICOM tags allows the industry to develop solutions that enhance search capabilities by searching through DICOM tags and their values.